pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

 # Conflicting resources

-You can add more tasks to run simultaneously by clicking the v-shaped symbol at the bottom of the Multitask block.
-For example, your robot could simultaneously rotate a motor, play a sound, blink a light, and print some text, as shown below.
+You can run more than two tasks at once by expanding the Multitask block with the v-shaped symbol at the bottom For example, your robot could simultaneously rotate a motor, play a sound, blink a light, and print some text, as shown below.

 {% include block-program.html
 path="L04_3_multitask_multiple"
-caption="TODO"
-width="70%"
+caption="Doing four things at once is no problem, as long as they don't use the same physical resource." width="80%"
 %}

 While your robot can multitask many different things, it cannot